 Experts who promote the Keto-Green diet, like Dr. Anna Cabeca, recommend these food sources:

 - Detoxifying veggies: Broccoli, cauliflower, cabbage, sprouts, peppers, green beans, asparagus, leeks and other low-calorie greens

 - Foods rich in protein: Eggs, poultry, grass-fed meat (in moderation), wild-caught fish (like salmon and mackerel) and shellfish

 - Healthy fats: Coconut oil, MCT oil, olive oil, nuts, seeds and avocados

-For one, Dr. Berg says that if we are insulin resistant, our body has a poor ability to absorb nutrients efficiently… and that’s a bad thing for the acid-alkaline balance we’re trying to achieve here!
-Understand more about the significance of eating a healthy keto diet in Dr. Berg’s video here! 👇
+Moreover, Dr. Eric Berg says that if we are insulin resistant, our body has a poor ability to absorb nutrients efficiently… and that’s a bad thing for the acid-alkaline balance we’re trying to achieve here!
+Understand more about the significance of eating a healthy keto diet in Dr. Berg’s video here!

 2. Stay Hydrated